![]() March 4, 2020 John E. Ross, KD8IDJ, Editor

 | ||||||

-ARRL Foundation Announces ARDC Scholarship Matching Grant ARRL Foundation President Dr. David Woolweaver, K5RAV, announced this week that the nonprofit Amateur Radio Digital Communications (ARDC) has generously agreed to award the ARRL Foundation a grant to match the Foundation's 2020-2021 scholarships on a dollar-for-dollar basis, up to a total of $200,000.
-"The ARRL Foundation Board is honored to partner with ARDC to award ARDC's Amateur Radio Digital Communications' Brian H. Kantor, WB6CYT, Memorial Scholarship grant for 2020," Woolweaver said.
+ARRL Foundation Announces ARDC Scholarship Matching Grant ARRL Foundation President Dr. David Woolweaver, K5RAV, announced this week that the nonprofit Amateur Radio Digital Communications (ARDC) has generously agreed to award the ARRL "The ARRL Foundation Board is honored to partner with ARDC to award ARDC's Amateur Radio Digital Communications' Brian H. Kantor, WB6CYT, Memorial Scholarship grant for 2020," Woolweaver said.
 "These scholarships, made possible by ARDC's generous contribution, will assist many young amateur radio operators in their pursuit of education at colleges, universities, and graduate schools."
 Last July, ARDC announced it would use the proceeds from its sale of some 4 million unused consecutive AMPRNet internet addresses to fund its operations and to establish a program of grants and scholarships to support communications and networking research -- with a strong emphasis on amateur radio.
 ARDC has said that it intends to award "a total of several million dollars in grants of varied amounts" to qualified beneficiaries, to be used in accordance with ARDC's mission.
-ARDC awarded grants in 2019 and so far in 2020 to several amateur radio-related entities, including a generous award to the Amateur Radio on the International Space Station (ARISS), the Foundation for Amateur Radio scholarship program, the GNU Radio Project, TAPR, and the YASME Foundation.
-The ARRL Foundation and ARDC are negotiating the terms for ARDC's 2021 - 2022 academic year scholarship awards, which will consist of scholarships separate from those the ARRL Foundation already administers.
+ARDC awarded grants in 2019 and so far in 2020 to several amateur radio-related entities, including a generous award to the Amateur Radio on the International Space Station (ARISS), the Foundation for Amateur Radio scholarship program, the GNU Radio Project, TAPR, The ARRL Foundation and ARDC are negotiating the terms for ARDC's 2021 - 2022 academic year scholarship awards, which will consist of scholarships separate from those the ARRL Foundation already administers.
 The winners of the ARRL and matching ARDC scholarship awards for the upcoming school year will be announced in the September issue of QST.
 Dayton Hamvention Officials Keeping an Eye on Coronavirus Situation With Dayton Hamvention® 2020 a little more than 10 weeks away, Hamvention officials say they are closely following the coronavirus (COVID-19) situation.
 Show organizers will post updates as the May 15 - 17 event nears, but they're optimistic that coronavirus will not be an issue.
-"At this time, the Hamvention Executive Committee has been in contact with the Greene County Public Health Department, and we do not anticipate any impact because of this issue," a March 3 Hamvention statement said.
-The Greene County Public Health Department reports that no cases of COVID-19 have been confirmed in Ohio.
-"Greene County Public Health is working closely with the Ohio Department of Health and the Centers for Disease Control and Prevention, and are prepared to respond, should there be a community spread of COVID-19," the Hamvention statement noted.
+"At this time, the Hamvention Executive Committee has been in contact with the Greene County Public Health Department, and we do not anticipate any impact because of this issue," a March 3 "Greene County Public Health is working closely with the Ohio Department of Health and the Centers for Disease Control and Prevention, and are prepared to respond, should there be a community spread of COVID-19," the Hamvention statement noted.
 "The current risk to the general public is very low.
 Travel advisories are in effect, and can change anytime, so please see the CDC Travel Advisory web page before traveling."
 The Hamvention advisory pointed out the best ways to prevent becoming infected or spreading the virus:

 The Ohio Department of Health also offers helpful information regarding COVID-19.
 Dayton Hamvention takes place May 15 - 17 at the Greene County Fairgrounds and Expo Center in Xenia, Ohio.
 Henry Radio Los Angeles Founder Ted Henry, W6UOU, is 100!
 Henry Radio Los Angeles founder Ted Henry, W6UOU, turned 100 years old on January 25.
 The fascinating Henry family history in amateur radio marketing and manufacturing dates back to the late 1920s.
 The original Henry Radio shop, started by Ted's brother Bob Henry, W0ARA (SK), opened in 1927 in Butler, Missouri.
 It stayed in business until Bob died in 1985.
 Ted and another brother, Walt, later W6ZN, worked with Bob Henry during the early years and became fascinated with ham radio.
 After Ted moved to Los Angeles in 1941, he opened a small radio shop, which he operated while attending college at UCLA